Nature & wildlife

 See Phillip Island's little penguins emerge from the water, and spot other fascinating Australian animals at this wildlife wonderland.

-Get off the beaten track and meet Phillip Island's resident koalas in the wild or get up close and personal at dedicated conservation locations.
+Get off the beaten track and meet Phillip Island's resident koalas or get up close and personal at dedicated conservation locations around the region.